Main menu:

 If you are over fifty-five years old and have had a green card for at least fifteen years or are over fifty and have had a green card for at least twenty years, you can be interviewed and answer the civics and history questions in your own language and you do not have to demonstrate your ability to read and write.
 In addition, applicants whose disability prevents them from being able to show their English proficiency can be exempted from either part of the testing or given a modified procedure based on their disability.
 Disability waivers are very hard to obtain and require an expert medical opinion.
 See our disability page for more information.

-If you completed high school in the US or another English-speaking country, you probably have little to fear in the English language portion of the exam.
-However, written English tends to be the biggest obstacle for applicants who did not grow up speaking English.
+If you completed high school in the US or another English-speaking country, you probably have little to worry about in the reading and writing portions of the exam.

-In the new testing system, the sentences you will be asked to write use words that relate to US history and civics.
-While this might seem harder than the old system, USCIS has given you a vocabulary list to study from.
-If you take the time to learn the spelling of these words, you should be able to do well.
+However, even if English is not your first language, and you are uncomfortable writing in English, the new testing system gives you a good chance of passing the test.
+The sentences that you will be asked to read and write write use words that relate to US history and civics, and USCIS has given you complete vocabulary lists to study from.
+If you take the time to recognize how these words sound and to learn how they are spelled, you should be able to pass the reading and writing exercises.

 Vocabulary for the new writing test